Check out v4 of the Fauna CLI

 Create a schemaless collection.
 A schemaless collection has no predefined document fields.
 Instead, you can include ad hoc fields of any type in the collection’s documents.

-1. Navigate to the schema directory:
+1. Create and navigate to the schema directory:

 cd schema